astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 ## Problems

-1. A star is 25.O light years away from the earth.
-If a space craft were to travel with $\beta = 0.998$ with respect to the earth, how long would it take the space craft to reach the star as measured by an
+1. A star is $25.O$ light years away from the earth.
+If a space craft were to travel with $\beta = 0.998$ with respect to the earth, how long would it take the space craft to reach the star as measured by an observer on the Earth?
+Set up a displacement four vector and use the Lorentz Transformation to find the time as measured by an observer aboard the space craft.
-observer:

-a) on the earth

-b) Set up a displacement four vector and use the Lorentz Transformation to find the time as measured by an observer aboard the space craft.

 2. In this problem, you will find two more elements of the Lorentz transformation matrix.
 In Equation {eq}`lormat3`, there are still 6